marcoancona/DeepExplain/README.md

 target_tensor = logits * ys # < masked target tensor: only the second component of `logits` will be used to compute attributions
 ```

-**Softmax**: if the network last activation is a Softmax, it is recommanded to target the activations *before* the activation.
+**Softmax**: if the network last activation is a Softmax, it is recommanded to target the activations *before* this normalization.

 ## Contributing
 DeepExplain is still in active development.
 If you experience problems, feel free to open an issue.
 Contributions to extend the functinalities of this framework and/or to add support for other methods are welcome.